-Moreover, the impact of the COVID-19 measures on LGBTI+ persons seemed to be the last of their concerns for many governments.
-The measures, as well as the rhythm of whether or not to lift them, were clearly tailor-made for the classic middle-class family.Of course they suffered too, it was hard for anyone, but their voices were present on TV and in parliament and people at least tried to come up with solutions for them.
-Many LGBTI+ people, on the other hand, had the impression that their problems were considered luxury matters.
-The loneliness of older gay men who have no children, the skin hunger of lesbian single women who were not allowed to see their girlfriends because of “no family”, the postponement of treatments for people in transition because they were “non-priority”, sex workers (in many countries an important form of work for trans people) who were no longer allowed to work but were not compensated… it was hard.
+Moreover, many governments seemed to view the impact of the COVID-19 measures on LGBTI+ persons as the least of their concerns.
+The measures, as well as the decisions about whether or not to lift them, were clearly tailor-made for the classic middle-class family.
+They suffered too, of course; it was hard for everyone.
+But their voices were heard on TV and in parliament, and people at least tried to come up with solutions for them.
+Many LGBTI+ people, on the other hand, got the impression that their problems were considered luxury matters.
+The loneliness of older gay men who have no children, the skin hunger of lesbian single women who were not allowed to see their girlfriends because of ‘no family’, the postponement of treatments for people in transition because they were ‘non-priority’, sex workers (a line of work that trans people in many countries resort to) who were no longer allowed to work but were not compensated… it was hard.

 Just think of the tracking app.
-The Netherlands is ready to use it and also in Belgium politicians and policy makers are dreaming of this technology.
-With the best intentions of course: we need to get the disease under control and people will not be punished because they have infected others so what should we be afraid of?
+The Netherlands is ready to use it, and Belgian politicians and policy makers are also dreaming of this technology.
+With the best intentions of course: we need to get the disease under control, and people will not be punished because they have infected others, so what is there to be afraid of?
 But imposing apps that can expose the whereabouts of LGBTI+ people scares me.
-In too many countries it is still punishable to be LGBTI+, sometimes even with death.
-And even where it’s allowed by law, it can lead to an unwanted outing with all its consequences.
-Don’t forget that 1 in 5 Belgians at home or at work doesn’t openly dare to be LGBTI+ for fear of the negative consequences.
+In way too many countries being LGBTI+ is still punishable by law, sometimes even with death.
+And even in places where the law permits it, revealing such information can lead to unwanted consequences.
+Don’t forget that 1 in 5 Belgians at home or at work doesn’t dare to be openly LGBTI+ for fear of the negative ramifications.
 Should we consider this as collateral damage?